MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/Remote-Access.md

 author: jamesmci
 ---
 # Remote Access

+>Applies To: Windows Server Technical Preview

-This topic provides an overview of the Remote Access server role in Windows ServerÂ® 2016 Technical Preview.
+This topic provides an overview of the Remote Access server role in Windows Server® 2016 Technical Preview.

 > [!NOTE]
 > In addition to this topic, the following RAS documentation is available.